baedrik/snip721-reference-impl/README.md

 | token_ids | array of string    | List of token IDs to transfer to the recipient                                                                                    | no       |                  |
 | memo      | string             | Memo for the transfer transactions that is only viewable by addresses involved in the transfer (recipient, sender, previous owner)| yes      | nothing          |

-## SendNft
+## <a name="send"></a>SendNft
-SendNft is used to transfer ownership of the token to the `contract` address, and then call the recipient's ReceiveNft (or BatchReceiveNft, [see below](#receiver)) if the recipient contract has registered its receive functionality with the NFT contract.
+SendNft is used to transfer ownership of the token to the `contract` address, and then call the recipient's BatchReceiveNft (or ReceiveNft, [see below](#receiver)) if the recipient contract has registered its receiver interface with the NFT contract.
 If the recipient contract registered that it implements BatchReceiveNft, a BatchReceiveNft callback will be performed with only the single token ID in the `token_ids` array.
 This requires a valid `token_id` and the message sender must either be the owner or an address with valid transfer approval.
-If the recipient address is the same as the current owner, no transfer will be done (transaction history will not include a transfer that does not change ownership), but the ReceiveNft (or BatchReceiveNft) callback will be performed if registered.
+If the recipient address is the same as the current owner, no transfer will be done (transaction history will not include a transfer that does not change ownership), but the BatchReceiveNft (or ReceiveNft) callback will be performed if registered.
 If the token is transferred to a new owner, its single-token approvals will be cleared.
-If the ReceiveNft (or BatchReceiveNft) callback fails, the entire transaction will be reverted (even the transfer will not take place).
+If the BatchReceiveNft (or ReceiveNft) callback fails, the entire transaction will be reverted (even the transfer will not take place).

 ##### Request
 ```